Approximate Distance Sensitivity Oracles in Subquadratic Space: Handling Short Paths

 \section{Handling Short Paths}

-We develop here our $(2k{-}1)$-approximate solution for short replacement paths, which will in turn be used for the general distance sensitivity oracle.
-To do so, we first review (and slightly modify) the distance oracle and spanner in~\cite{ThorupZ05} to an extent that is needed to present our construction.
+We develop here our $(2k{-}1)$-approximate solution for short replacement paths.
+It will later be used for the general distance sensitivity oracle.
+We first review (and slightly modify) the DO and spanner of Thorup and Zwick~\cite{ThorupZ05} to an extent that is needed to present our own construction.

-\subsection{The Distance Oracle and Spanner of\\ Thorup and Zwick}
+\subsection{The Distance Oracle and Spanner of Thorup and Zwick}